chandy619/osticket-prereqs/README.md

 <img width="413" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/ac1d6902-abdf-4d1d-9870-13d62ab9b48c">
 </p>
 <p>
-6. Open IIS as Admin and Register PHP- Open IIS by clicking on the Start menu.
+6. Open IIS as Admin and Register PHP- Open IIS by clicking on the 'Start' menu.
 Search 'IIS', right-click to open as Administrator.
-Once it open, double-click the icon labeled 'PHP Manager'.
-Slect the option to 'Register new PHP version' and click on the box with 3 dots in it in order to browse the C-drive to select the file named 'php-cgi'.
+Once it opens, double-click the icon labeled 'PHP Manager'.
+Select the option to 'Register new PHP version' and click on the browse box in order to find the C-drive to select the file named 'php-cgi'.
 Before leaving IIS, be sure to click the 'Restart' button located in the top right corner of the window.
 </p>
 <br />